JJ'Studio - Fotolia

 The EMPI platform will be able to deliver a comprehensive view of a patient's medical record.
 Using patient-matching algorithms, records will be unified and duplicate copies of data will be eliminated, while each individual is assigned a unique identifier serving as a cross-reference for greater data exchange.
 The EMPI platform will provide an opportunity for HealtheConnect Alaska to empower participating physicians and hospitals with an extensive patient record at the point of care to enhance clinical decision-making.

 "Effective coordination between providers hinges on the ability to view accurate data from across the network," Laura Young, executive director of HealtheConnect Alaska, said in the release.
-"The EMPI platform will play a significant role in our transformational journey toward improved care team collaboration, workflow efficiency, and the creation of a more holistic and real-time portrait of patients."
+"The EMPI platform will play a significant role in our transformational journey toward improved care team collaboration, workflow efficiency, and the of a more holistic and real-time portrait of patients."

 Cybersecurity firm publishes 'Healthcare Hacking Trends on the Dark Web'